Headless CMS company Strapi raises $4 million – TechCrunch

 This way, you can run a CMS in the back end, and develop your own custom front end that queries the back end using API calls — this is what’s called a headless CMS.
 It provides a ton of flexibility and should make your website faster.
 This is how TechCrunch.com works for instance, with WordPress running as a headless CMS.

-Strapi has become quite popular in the headless CMS space with 500,000 downloads and 250 contributors to the open-source project.
+Strapi has become quite popular in the headless CMS space, with 500,000 downloads and 250 contributors to the open-source project.
 The first version was released on GitHub in 2015.

 Anybody can download Strapi and run it on their own server.
 You can then develop your front end, fetch content in your mobile app using the Strapi API and more.
 Strapi lets you customize the admin panel so that you only see the fields you need when you add content.
 It works with SQLite, MongoDB, MySQL and Postgres databases.

 The company plans to build an ecosystem of plugins to expand the features of your CMS installation.
-Eventually, the startup could launch a hosted version of Strapi so that you don’t have to manage the server infrastructure yourself.
+Eventually, the startup could launch a hosted version of Strapi so you don’t have to manage the server infrastructure yourself.

 Solomon Hykes, Guillermo Rauch and Eli Collins are also participating in today’s round.
 Existing investors include Bpifrance, SGPA, François-Charles Debeunne, Jean-Philippe Bellaiche, Kima Ventures, Nicolas Debock, Patrick Dalsace and Nicolas Rosset.